Tampons, Pads, Period Undies, and More: Which Period Products Are Right for You?

 Tampons

 Tampons are made from absorbent cotton that absorbs blood from inside the vagina.
-They look like tiny tubes, and sometimes they’re hidden inside an applicator— a plastic or cardboard tube that helps you insert it.
+They look like tiny tubes, and sometimes they’re hidden inside an applicator— a plastic or cardboard tube that helps insert it.
 But what if it gets stuck?
 It won’t!
-The handy string attached will help you remove it.
+The handy string attached will help your teen remove it.
 If you want to see how it’s done, watch our guide below.

-Tampon tips: Tampons should be worn only for 4-8 hours at a time— any longer and you’re at risk of an infection called Toxic Shock Syndrome.
-Tampons come in all different sizes and absorbency levels— but typically people use them on heavier flow days because it’s more comfortable for them.
+Tampon tips: Tampons should be worn only for 4-8 hours at a time— any longer and it increases risk of an infection called Toxic Shock Syndrome.
+Tampons come in all different sizes and absorbency levels — but typically people use them on heavier flow days because it’s more comfortable for them.
 They’re also easier to insert and remove when your flow is a bit heavier.
-Some tampons contain titanium dioxide, which is known to cause damage to organs like the liver and kidneys and is linked to cancer.
-Always be sure to check the ingredients list on the package before making a purchase.

 Pads

-Pad Pointers: Pads should be changed every 3-4 hours, even if you have a light flow (sooner if you have a heavy flow).
-Swapping out your pad regularly prevents bacteria build up and stops odour.
+Pad Pointers: Pads should be changed every 3-4 hours, even if your teen has a light flow (sooner if they have a heavy flow).
+Swapping out the pad regularly prevents bacteria build up and stops odor.
 There are two kinds of pads: disposable ones that stick to your undies, and reusable pads that snap on and can be rewashed and re-worn.

 Menstrual Cup

 Like tampons, menstrual cups are also inserted into the vagina.
 The difference is instead of absorbing blood— it catches it.
-You might think the menstrual cup is tricky, or gross, but once you get the hang of it it’s a breeze.
-Check out our guide here for tips on how to use one.
+You might think the menstrual cup is tricky, or gross, but once your teen gets the hang of it, it’s a breeze.

-Cup Cues: One the cup is full, just empty it.
+Cup Cues: One the cup is full, your child can empty it.
 After sanitizing properly, cups can be used cycle after cycle.
 The reusable factor makes it a great option, sustainability-wise.

 Period Underwear